Israel attacks Iran and warns against ‘new round of escalation’

 At least seven explosions were reported in the skies over the capital, Tehran, and nearby Karaj as well as the eastern city of Mashhad just after 2.30am local time on Saturday, as Israeli jets struck military targets in the country.

+How Paddy Cosgrave’s relations with his former friends have gone from bad to worse to extremely ugly

+The Killing of Gaza by Gideon Levy & The Gates of Gaza by Amir Tibon: Two very different books

 Iran said its air defence system successfully countered Israel’s attacks on military targets in the provinces of Tehran, Khuzestan and Ilam, with “limited damage” to some locations.
-A semi-official Iranian news agency vowed a “proportional reaction” to Israeli moves against Tehran.
+Iran is “entitled and obligated to defend itself against external aggressive acts”, its foreign ministry said on Saturday.

+Calling the Israeli attack a violation of international law, the ministry said in a statement that Tehran “recognises its responsibilities towards regional peace and security”.

-A senior Biden official said the strikes were “extensive”, “precise” and against military targets across Iran in order to deter future aggression.
-The official stressed that the US considered the operation to be an “end to the exchange of fire between Israel and Iran” and that the US had no involvement in the Israeli military operation.
+A senior US administration official said the strikes were “extensive”, “precise” and against military targets across Iran in order to deter future aggression.
+The official stressed that the US considered the operation to be an “end to the exchange of fire between Israel and Iran” and that the US had no involvement in the Israeli military operation. – Guardian, additional reporting Reuters

-US news outlet Axios reported on Saturday that US and Israeli officials assess that Iran will respond militarily but in a limited fashion.

-Iran and Iraq briefly suspended all flights after the Israeli strikes.
-Iran’s civil aviation authority later resumed flights on Saturday.
-Iranian media initially appeared to downplay the air strikes, noting that Tehran’s airport was operating normally.